ziggysalsa/sashas-website/src/pages/projects/full_length_mirror.md

   </figure>
 </div>

 I started by washing off as much grime as I could.
 You can see how much brighter the top of the mirror looks vs the bottom.
 That’s years and years of cigarette smoke and dirt.
-I didn’t _need_ to wash it off, since I’d be applying paint stripper to the mirror right after, but I wanted to get some of the smell off.
+I didn’t _need_ to wash it, since I’d be applying paint stripper to the mirror right after, but I wanted to get rid of the smoke smell as soon as possible.

 <figure class="image-row">
   <img src="/images/full_length_mirror/mirror_back_mid_washing.JPG" alt="">